 In determining whether the £2 million threshold is breached, it is necessary to ignore reliefs and exemptions.
-This means that business relief and agricultural relief are ignored when determining the value of the estate for the RNRB, even though they are taken into account to calculate the liability to Inheritance Tax.
+This means that business relief and agricultural relief are ignored when determining the value of the estate for the RNRB even though they are taken into account to calculate the liability to Inheritance Tax.

 As the £2 million is based on the value of the assets owned at the time of death, it does not include any lifetime gifts made by the deceased, even if they were made within seven years of death and are included in the Inheritance Tax calculation.
+The amount of RNRB available to be set against an estate will be the lower of the value of the home, or share, that's inherited by direct descendants and the maximum RNRB available when the individual died.